Active Updated

 Adam Wachowski Yes

-1. Council adopted an ordinance amending Municipal Code Section 4-1-6 regulating snow and ice removal.
+8. City Council adopted an ordinance amending Municipal Code Section 4-1-6 on snow and ice removal on an 8-0 vote.

 City Council

-2. The ordinance shifted the standard to a “reasonable timeframe” for clearing sidewalks and corner ramps, presumed to be within 24 hours after snow stops falling.
+9. The ordinance shifted the standard toward a “reasonable timeframe” for clearing sidewalks and corner ramps, presumed to be within 24 hours after snow stops falling.

 City Council

-3. The ordinance strengthened the city’s ability to recover costs when the city clears a sidewalk itself, including staff time for inspection, documentation, and billing, plus a set per-foot rate.
+10. The ordinance strengthened the city’s ability to recover costs when the city clears a sidewalk itself, including staff time for inspection, documentation, and billing at a set per-foot rate.

 City Council